ws-garcia/VBA-CSV-interface/docs/examples/importation-examples.md

-	filePath = "C:\Demo_400k_records.csv" 'Change this to suit your needs Set CSVix = New CSVinterface 'Create new instance Call CSVix.OpenConnection(fileName) 'Open a physical connection to the CSV file Call CSVix.ImportFromCSV 'Import data
+	filePath = "C:\Demo_400k_records.csv" 'Change this to suit your needs Set CSVix = New CSVinterface 'Create new instance Call CSVix.OpenConnection(filePath) 'Open a physical connection to the CSV file Call CSVix.ImportFromCSV 'Import data
 	Call CSVix(MyArray) 'Dumps the data to array
 	Set CSVix = Nothing 'Terminate the current instance